Register an Azure environment from CDP UI

 - Select Create new network to have a new network with three subnets created.

 Select Subnets (Required) This option is only available if you choose to use an existing network.
 Multiple subnets must be selected and CDP distributes resources evenly within the subnets.
 Network CIDR (Required) This option is only available if you select to create a new network.

 If you selected to create a new network, provide Network CIDR that determines the range of private IPs that VMs will use.
 This must be a valid private IP CIDR IP in IPv4 range.

 For example 10.10.0.0/16 are valid IPs. /16 is required to allow for enough IP addresses.

-Create Private Subnets Select if you want communication to take place over private IPs.
-Enable Cluster Connectivity Manager Select to enable Cluster Connectivity Manager (CCM).
-You can use Cluster Connectivity Manager (CCM) to communicate with Data Lake and Data Hub workload clusters that are on private subnets.
-For more information about the required setup, refer to Cluster Connectivity Manager documentation.
-Don't Create Public Ip Enable this option to use private IPs instead of public IPs.
+Create Public IPs This option is disabled by default when CCM is enabled and enabled by default when CCM is disabled.
 Proxies Select Proxy Configuration Select a proxy configuration if previously registered.
 For more information refer to Setting up a proxy server.
-Security Access Settings Select Security Access Type This determines inbound security group settings that allow connections to the Data Lake and Data Hub clusters from your organization’s computers.
+Security Access Settings Select Security Access Type (Required) This determines inbound security group settings that allow connections to the Data Lake and Data Hub clusters from your organization’s computers.
 You have two options:

 - Create new security groups - Allows you to provide custom CIDR IP